tianci-sh/XPTranslateText/README.md

 5. Kill your app and restart it.

 After restart, the selected apps should display translated text automatically.

-## ✨ What's New in 2.0

-- Prioritize on-device translation via a built-in local server using **Google ML Kit**.
-- Added translation support for **android.text.StaticLayout$Builder** to reduce UI jank by replacing text synchronously when possible.

 ## 🛠️ Hook Methods & Translation Workflow
 - **android.widget.TextView & Custom Components:**